-- Review and test expenditure recognition policies to ensure that they are in line with accounting guidelines and adhered to correctly. - Review and discuss with management any accounting estimates on expenditure recognition for evidence of bias. - Test the valuation of any provisions recorded in the financial statements and perform appropriate tests to consider whether all material provisions have been recognised. - Develop a testing strategy to test material debtors and creditors. - Develop a testing strategy to test whether the Council has inappropriately capitalised revenue expenditure. - Test the cut-off of income and expenditure to ensure transactions are recorded within the correct period to which they relate
+- Review and test expenditure recognition policies to ensure that they are in line with accounting guidelines and adhered to correctly. - Review and discuss with management any accounting estimates on expenditure recognition for evidence of bias. - Test the valuation of any provisions recorded in the financial statements and perform appropriate tests to consider whether all material provisions have been recognised. - Develop a testing strategy to test material debtors and creditors. - ► Test the cut-off of income and expenditure to ensure transactions are recorded within the correct period to which they relate - ► Sample test additions to property, plant and equipment to test whether the Council has inappropriately capitalised revenue expenditure.